Accept Credit Cards Over the Phone

 A virtual terminal is a secure, online form that your employee uses to enter a customer’s credit card information taken over the phone.
 Once entered, the credit card information is secured using powerful encryption technology and tokenization to prevent interception of the information while it’s being processed.
 Once the customer’s order is entered, customer funds are verified and then debited from the customer’s account and then transferred to the merchant service provider, who then deposits the money, minus fees, into your business checking account.

-In order to accept credit cards over the phone, you will need to first open a merchant account with a merchant services provider like Charge.com.
+In order to accept credit cards over the phone, you will need to first open a merchant account with a merchant payment processing services provider like Charge.com.
 The application process is often hassle free and can take a few days to complete.
-You will need to submit a few things and take the following steps as outlined below before applying for a merchant account.
+You will need to submit a few things and take the following steps as outlined below before applying with a merchant account provider.

 Corporations and LLCs: